day8/re-frame/docs/clojurescript.md

 Learning to *write ClojureScript* is a larger skill, which will require more than 40 mins, but this page does contain some interactive, live coding so you will be writing simple code.

-## In A Nutshell, Why?
+## Why?

 Clojure is a modern LISP.

 Alan Kay once described LISP as "Maxwell's equations of software".
 Paul Graham believes LISP was a competitive advantage for his startup.
-Eric Raymmond said that learning LISP was profoundly enligthening, and would make you a better programmer for the rest of your days.
+Eric Raymmond said that learning LISP was profoundly enligthening, and that knowing it would make you a better programmer for the rest of your days.
-Dijkstra wrote glowingly of it.

-For 50 years, some of the finest minds in software have admired it, used it and refined it.
+For 50 years, some of the best minds in software have admired it, used it and refined it.
-In about 2010, Rich Hickey created Clojure, introducing key innovations, and he did it well away from academia (LISP's traditional home), because he wanted to create a pragmatic language for commercial developers.
+LISP went through a washing machine phase of churn in the 70s, 80s and 90s as experiements were performed, and inspiration was tested.
+Later, in about 2010, Rich Hickey created Clojure, introducing key innovations, and he did it well away from academia (LISP's traditional home), because he wanted to create a pragmatic language for commercial developers.

-Clojure is a foliated masterpiece of ancient wisdom and modern inovation.
-LISP went through its washing machine phase of churn in the 70s and 80s and these days it is more like a deep, clear lake, reifying 50 years of progress.
+So, Clojure has had a long gestation period and it comes with a hard practical edge.

-As the owner of a company which develops software products, I'm quite sure ClojureScript gives us a competitive edge.
-As a programmer, I feel like it has provided me with excellent, nourishing brain food.
+As the owner of a company which develops software products, I'm believe ClojureScript gives us a competitive edge.
+As an experienced programmer, I feel like it has provided me with excellent, nourishing brain food.
 It is a stable, productive place.

-In contrast, the Javascript landscape appears to be a churning washing machine with little new to teach me.
-Learning a LISP will likely make you better developer for life, even if you aren't using LISP.
-(The same goes for
-Haskel, Erlang, C, J, Prolog and Smalltalk).
+If you'll allow me some momentary negativity: in contrast, I'm a scared of the javascript landscape which still appears to be a churning washing machine full of steep learning curves, premature obsolescence and sharp edges which teach me little of substance and certainly won't make me productive.

+> Note:
-> `Clojure` runs on the JVM. `ClojureScript` runs in the browser.
-They are essentially the same language but our focus here is `ClojureScript`.
+> `Clojure` runs on the JVM.
+> `ClojureScript` runs in the browser.
+> They are essentially the same language but our focus here is on `ClojureScript`.

 So, 40 mins ...